As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Cost Structure

-Its price is calculated on the volume of licenses.
+Its price is calculated on the volume of licenses, typically starting around $150-$200 per license with volume discounts available.

-SQLite is designed to cater to small and medium-sized businesses (SMEs).
-Its light structure and layout design help users store and manage data quite easily.
-The SQL engine of the tool is highly reliable and self-contained.
-In fact, the DBMS program is available on several mobile applications.
+SQLite is designed to cater to small and medium-sized businesses (SMEs) and embedded applications.
+Its light structure, serverless architecture, and simple layout design help users store and manage data quite easily.
+The SQL engine of the tool is highly reliable, self-contained, and transactional.
+In fact, the DBMS program is available on countless mobile applications and desktop programs as an internal software database.
+It's a prime example of freeware simple database software.

 Pros

-• It requires less space and time to set up
+- It requires less space (single file database) and virtually no time or effort to set up; no server process to manage.

-• A stable and compatible file format that can run data on cross-platforms
+- A stable and compatible file format that can run data on cross-platforms (Windows, Linux, macOS, mobile OS).

 Cons